My most popular tour route is a Raleigh ghost tour!

 Get ready to uncover the dark secrets and ghostly tales that lurk within the city of Raleigh's historic streets!
 I will lead you to some of the most haunted places in Raleigh, including the Governor's Mansion and the State Capitol Building.
 You will hear stories of paranormal encounters and unexplained phenomena.
 Brace yourself for a chilling journey into the unknown!

 This walking tour is not your typical “ghost tour” with special effects, and we will not be looking for ghosts.
-Instead, it is a history tour that discusses some real hauntings resulting from past events.
+Instead, it is a historical tour that discusses some alleged hauntings resulting from past events.

 If this sounds appealing to you, please sign up for a tour through Eventbrite here.
 I would love to meet you!